sodaliterocks/sodalite/README.md

  works with it.
 For more information, see https://github.com/coreos/rpm-ostree/issues/729
 ```

 You can safely ignore this: Sodalite builds without `--unified-core` due to historical reasons.
-Adding `--unified-core` to the compose command in `build.sh` has not been tested for some time and may cause problems.
+To test building with the option, append `--unified-core` to `build.sh`'s options.

 #### Cleaning Up